AzanAlli/AI-ML-High-Distiction-Grade-Russel-University-Project/README.md

 ### 3) Notes on Usage

-- Only one prediction mode can run at a time.
-If switching modes, close the previous prediction window first.
 - To use image prediction, ensure your .jpg files are inside the images_db/ folder.
 - Press `q` in any prediction window to safely close it.
 - Press Ctrl + C in the terminal window.
 This will safely terminate the Flask backend or stop any Python process started through the frontend.